marquesarthur/cronicas-rpg/class_paladin_zealer.md

 A noble Paladin, fervent in his dedication to righteousness, can draw upon the spirit of that dedication to perform seemingly impossible tasks.
 When surrounded by his enemies, a Paladin versed in this skill sets upon his adversaries with the zealous fervor of many times his number.

 Starting at **7th level**, you can use your reaction twice per round.
-Whenever you take the Attack action, you can make one additional melee attack to an additional target.
 One of your reactions must be used for attacks of opportunity, or the sentinel feat.

 ___